George Serafeim

 Want to book John McWhorter as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-In this lively and eye-opening keynote, John McWhorter debunks the myth that texting is destroying language.
-Instead, he reveals how texting represents a new form of communication—what he calls "fingered speech"—that reflects linguistic creativity and evolution.
-Audiences will walk away with a fresh perspective on how digital language is enriching, not ruining, the way we communicate.
+In this lively, eye-opening keynote, John McWhorter dismantles the popular myth that texting is destroying English.
+Instead, he shows how texting represents a new mode of communication, what he calls 'fingered speech', that reflects the same linguistic creativity that has driven language change for millennia.
+Audiences walk away with a fresh, optimistic perspective on how digital language is enriching, not ruining, the way humans communicate.

-Why should anyone learn a new language in a world dominated by English?
-In this engaging talk, McWhorter presents four compelling, often surprising reasons that go beyond travel or career.
-From unlocking different worldviews to improving cognitive flexibility, he makes a passionate case for language learning as a tool for personal growth and deeper human connection.
+Why should anyone learn a new language in a world where English already dominates?
+In this engaging talk, McWhorter offers four compelling, often counterintuitive answers that go far beyond travel and career.
+From unlocking new ways of seeing the world to strengthening cognitive flexibility, he makes a passionate case for language learning as a tool for personal growth, intellectual range, and deeper human connection.

-Based on his acclaimed book, this keynote explores the rich linguistic complexity of African American Vernacular English (AAVE).
-McWhorter challenges common misconceptions and highlights how this dialect follows its own grammatical rules and historical development.
-This talk invites audiences to appreciate AAVE not as broken English, but as a legitimate, rule-governed language shaped by history and culture.
+Drawing on his acclaimed book, this keynote explores the rich linguistic complexity of African American Vernacular English.
+McWhorter challenges long-standing misconceptions and shows how AAVE follows its own consistent grammatical rules and historical development.
+Audiences leave with a deeper appreciation of AAVE as a legitimate, rule-governed language shaped by history, migration, and culture rather than as 'broken English'.

 | Basic Data Protection Information | |